 We aim to make education fun and engaging for our pupils, which is why in addition to the National Curriculum subjects we provide other creative options to extend the learning further.
 We ensure our curriculum is built on a progressive sequence of learning in each of the subject disciplines so that children develop a secure bank of knowledge and cores skills.
 Our curriculum is grounded in the National Curriculum, maximising and deepening learning, whilst building our pupil's capacity to apply their learning to the world in which they live.

 The Hope Community School, Sidcup Curriculum:

 We consider our curriculum to be starting point of the life-long learning journey that children embark on when they begin their Primary School career with us.
 Our curriculum enables our children to access a wide range of experiences and is rooted in quality first teaching and learning for all children regardless of age, gender, circumstance or ability.
 Although we are a relatively new school, opening in 2013, our Christian Values underpin all that we do here – they are at the heart of everything we try to achieve for all pupils.

-Having carefully considered the needs of our community, we have selected Adventure, Creativity, Aspiration and Diversity as qualities to drive the children’s learning across all areas of the curriculum.
+Having carefully considered the needs of our community, we have selected Adventure, Creativity, Excellence and Openness as qualities to drive the children’s learning across all areas of the curriculum and prepare them for life in the 21st century.

 Our curriculum enables children to acquire key skills and knowledge in each subject area.
 During each child's time at the school, knowledge is repeated in all subjects to ensure that it is securely embedded in the children’s long term memory.
 Age appropriate knowledge is clearly planned across each subject and in line with national curriculum expectations.
 Each curriculum subject is led by an expert who oversees the on-going development of their subject.
 Leaders ensure that subject specific knowledge is progressive and sequential.